Experiments power breakthrough discovery in both the Scientific Method and our adaptation of it for entrepreneurship:

 i.
 Lean Canvas

 Your Lean Canvas business model captures the story of your business.
-Using a journey metaphor, this story describes your rough ballpark destination or goal.
+This story uses a journey metaphor to describe your rough ballpark destination or goal.

 ii.
 Traction Model

 The traction model breaks this ballpark destination into a set of significant milestone markers that you then use to chart progress.
-While the overall goal is increasing traction, your strategy for getting to each milestone will be different.
+While the overall goal is increasing traction, your strategy for getting to each milestone will differ.